piyushpatel2005/go-exploration/notes/for-loop-in-go/index.md

 ```

-We can also skip any of these statements.
+You can also skip any of these statements.
 For example, in below code, this same `for` loop is working like a `while` loop which produces same result as above.

 ```go
 package main